skadauke/rwb-train/README.md

 sudo systemctl enable nginx
 ```

-Check that your server is accessible from http://<your_server>.
+9. Use your browser to check that your server is accessible from `http://<your_server>`.

+The nginx splash page should show.

+10. Configure Nginx as a reverse proxy with HTTPS redirection, using a TLS/SSL certificate from Letsencrypt/certbot.

 Substitute `<your_domain>` with the domain name you registered: